antielectronbomb/castaway-plugins-wiki-protons/Wiki-WeaponRevertsInformation.md

 Item Variants can be acquired with `GetItemVariant`.
 This returns one less than the value of the cvar, which means that a value of `0` would be the base weapon with no variant, and a value of `1` would mean the first variant is active.
 This can be used in place of ItemIsEnabled if a weapon has variants.

-Below is an example of checking for the base revert of the Soda Popper, the non-variant:
+Below is an example of checking for the base revert version of the Soda Popper, the non-variant:
 ```sourcepawn
 if (
 	GetItemVariant(Wep_SodaPopper) == 0 &&